Skip Navigation

 Program Overview

-The PGY2 Medication-Use Safety and Policy Residency offers advanced training that prepares the resident to assume a leadership role in devising and implementing system changes that improve the safety, efficiency, and appropriateness of the medication-use system.
+This two-year specialized residency in Medication-Use Safety and Policy offers advanced training that prepares the resident to assume a leadership role in devising and implementing system changes that improve the safety, efficiency, and appropriateness of the medication-use system.

-The resident will work with the medication safety and quality team to investigate medication-related events, assess compliance with regulatory standards and best practice recommendations related to medication-use safety, and develop and implement system changes to ensure safe and efficient use of medications.
+The training experience in the second year focuses on medication safety and quality improvement.
+The resident will work closely with the medication safety, quality, and formulary management teams to investigate medication-related events, assess compliance with regulatory standards and best practice recommendations related to medication-use safety, and develop and implement system changes to ensure safe and efficient use of medications.
 While the majority of rotations are completed at the hospital, there are also opportunities for away rotations at the Johns Hopkins Bayview Medical Center and The Institute for Safe Medication Practices (ISMP).
 The resident will also complete a longitudinal educational experience with the Armstrong Institute of Patient Safety and Quality Leadership Academy.
-Upon completion of this program, the individual will be well positioned to function as a Medication Safety Officer in a health-system setting.
+Upon completion of this program, the individual will be well-positioned to function as a Medication Safety Officer in a health-system setting.

 Program Goals